-January 26th, 2017:
+January 25th, 2018:

-- Make sure that providers have received all necessary materials (surveys, instructions, pens, clipboards, flashlights, identification, incentives, etc.) before the count - If volunteers or Continuum of Care staff are assisting, ensure they know where to go and when to arrive - Assign sites appropriately to teams with enough people and experience - Provide coffee, snacks and food for returning counters (if possible) - Collect all forms as soon as teams return and immediately review for any problems - Keep notes of where volunteers/staff did and did not observe people to use for future counts - Track all hours of volunteers (separate forms will be provided by THN)
+- Make sure that providers have received all necessary materials (instructions, pens, clipboards, flashlights, identification, incentives, etc.) before the count - If volunteers or Continuum of Care staff are assisting, ensure they know where to go and when to arrive - Assign sites appropriately to teams with enough people and experience - Provide coffee, snacks and food for returning counters (if possible) - Make sure all surveys are submitted in real time or if saved as a draft that they are uploaded by 11:59PM on January 25th. - Keep notes of where volunteers/staff did and did not observe people to use for future counts - Track all hours of volunteers (separate forms will be provided by THN)